reactjs/react.dev/content/docs/render-props.md

 }
 ```

-Now, instead of effectively cloning the `<Mouse>` component and hard-coding something else in its `render` method to solve for a specific use case, we instead provide a `render` prop that `<Mouse>` can use to dynamically determine what it renders.
+Now, instead of effectively cloning the `<Mouse>` component and hard-coding something else in its `render` method to solve for a specific use case, we provide a `render` prop that `<Mouse>` can use to dynamically determine what it renders.

 More concretely, **a render prop is a function prop that a component uses to know what to render.**